Skip to Content

 Droppings and Urine Trails

-Rodent droppings are a clear sign of their presence.
-These small, dark pellets can be found along baseboards, in cabinets, or near food sources.
-Additionally, if you notice urine trails or stains, especially under ultraviolet (UV) light, it's a strong indication of rodent activity.
+Rodent droppings are a clear sign of activity.
+These small, dark pellets appear along baseboards, inside cabinets, or near food sources.
+If you spot urine trails or stains, especially under ultraviolet (UV) light, you likely have rodents present.

 Gnaw Marks and Damage

-Rodents have a constant need to chew to keep their teeth from growing too long.
-Look for gnaw marks on furniture, walls, wires, and other objects around your home.
-Damaged materials are not only unsightly but can also pose safety risks.
+Rodents constantly chew to control their teeth growth.
+Watch for gnaw marks on furniture, walls, wires, and other surfaces.
+Damaged materials could also present safety risks.

 Nesting Materials

-Rodents create nests using various materials, including paper, fabric, insulation, and plant matter.
-Discovering shredded materials in hidden corners or tucked-away spaces could signal a nesting site.
+Rodents build nests from paper, fabric, insulation, and plant debris.
+Shredded items found in hidden corners or tucked away spots can reveal a nesting site.

 Unusual Pet Behavior